Wellington Turman

-Wellington Turman (born July 22, 1996) is a Brazilian professional mixed martial artist, currently competing in the middleweight division of the Ultimate Fighting Championship (UFC).
+Wellington Turman (born July 22, 1996) is a Brazilian professional mixed martial artist who competes in the middleweight division of the Ultimate Fighting Championship (UFC).

 Background

 Turman was born and grew up in Curitiba, Brazil.
 He initially started training Muay Thai to lose weight, but seeing names like Anderson Silva and Jon Jones at UFC that Wellington found, he needed to migrate to MMA.

 Mixed martial arts career

 Early career

 His premiere in the amateur category took place at 17 years of age.
 With five wins in five fights on the amateur circuit, Turman turned 18 and decided to start his professional career.